Cobham Aerospace Communications

 |Download a PDF of the FLEXCOMM Communications Products Brochure|

-Cobham Avionics Communications Flexcomm Systems are synthesized AM/FM communications systems designed specifically for use in fixed and rotary wing aircraft.
+Cobham Aerospace Communications Flexcomm Systems are synthesized AM/FM communications systems designed specifically for use in fixed and rotary wing aircraft.

 All components operate on 28VDC aircraft power and have 5VDC and or 28 VDC lighting bus inputs.
 Audio inputs and outputs are compatible with aircraft audio systems.
 We also supply antennas specifically designed for aircraft applications.
 All versions of the RT-5000, some versions of the C-5000, and some antenna systems have been PMAed.
 PMA will be obtained for all products in 1999.

 When specifying a system, it is critical to know what frequency bands the operators are required to use.
 The Flexcomm I FM radios cover the VHF LO band of 29.7 to 49.9975 with the RT-30, the VHF HI band of 138 to 174 MHz with the RT-138F, and the UHF band 406 to 512 Mhz with the RT-406F.
 The RT-5000 Flexcomm II AM/FM transceiver covers all frequencies between 29.7 and 960 MHz.
 Your system must have a radio for every frequency the user must monitor simultaneously.
 For example, if the operators must listen to 39.75 Mhz and 165.400 Mhz simultaneously, both the RT-30 and the RT-138F must be specified.

 Flexcomm I Transceivers